-The Group NRC is responsible to support the Boards in carrying out their functions in the following matters concerning the Boards, Shariah Committee, Senior Management and Group Company Secretary:
+The Group NRC supports the Board in carrying out its functions in the following matters concerning the Board, Shariah Committee, Senior Management and Company Secretary:

-• Appointments and removals;
+- Appointments and removals;

-- Composition of the Boards;
+- Composition of the Board;

 - Performance evaluation and development; and

 - Fitness and propriety assessments.

-The Group NRC also actively oversees the design and operations of the Bank's remuneration system.
-It periodically reviews the remuneration of Directors on the Board, and whether the remuneration remains appropriate to each Director's contribution, taking into account the level of expertise, commitment and responsibilities undertaken.
+The Group NRC also supports the Board in actively overseeing the design and operations of the Bank's remuneration system.
+It periodically reviews the remuneration of Directors on the Board, particularly on whether the remuneration remains appropriate to each Director's contribution, taking into account the level of expertise, commitment and responsibilities undertaken.